arangodb/docs/3.9/programs-arangodump-examples.md

 Since v3.4.0, _arangodump_ can use multiple threads for dumping database data in parallel.
 To speed up the dump of a database with multiple collections, it is often beneficial to increase the number of _arangodump_ threads.
 The number of threads can be controlled via the `--threads` option.
-The default value changed from `2` to the maximum of `2` and the number of available CPU cores.
+The default value was changed from `2` to the maximum of `2` and the number of available CPU cores.

 The `--threads` option works dynamically, its value depends on the number of available CPU cores.
 If the amount of available CPU cores is less than `3`, a threads value of `2` is used.
 Otherwise the value of threads is set to the number of available CPU cores.